aetperf/aetperf.github.io/_posts/2020-07-02-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 > Change point detection is the task of finding changes in the underlying model of a signal or time series

-Here we are dealing an unknown number of break points, so a penalty is added to the change point problem with a fixed number of change points $K$.
+Here we are dealing with an unknown number of break points, so a penalty is added to the change point problem with a fixed number of change points $K$.
 Although `ruptures` can deal with multivariate signals, we apply the detection algorithms to each time serie separately.

 The selected search method is the Pruned Exact Linear Time (PELT) method which is optimal.
 The cost function is a Gaussian kernel-based mapping.
 The default penalty function in `ruptures` is linear, from what we understand.
 Here is the function that computes and return the breakpoint indices: